Jim Kimsey: Death

 Kimsey died in McLean, Virginia of cancer on March 1, 2016, aged 76.
 Kimsey had three sons and four grandchildren.

 Personal

 Kimsey resided in McLean, Virginia and had three grown sons: Mike, Mark and Ray.

 In 1995, Kimsey established The Kimsey Foundation.
 His philanthropy includes the Kimsey Athletic Center at West Point.

 In 2000, Kimsey purchased Marden House, designed by Frank Lloyd Wright, for $2.5 million.

 In 2001, Kimsey was named Chairman of the International Commission on Missing Persons in Bosnia by Colin Powell.

-In 2005, Kimsey met with Generals John Abizaid and Wayne Downing regarding the Iraq war.

 On October 30, 2006, Kimsey was appointed to the board of trustees of the John F. Kennedy Center for the Performing Arts by President George W. Bush.

 In May 2018, after his death, Kimsey's house in McLean was listed for sale for $62.95 million.